keberwein/Data_Science_Workbench/README.md

 Post-installation
 ============

-Server users will be dumped into a Tmux shell since the Anaconda environment needs a new shell session to take affect.
+Server users: will be dumped into a Tmux shell since the Anaconda environment needs a new shell session to take affect.

-Desktop users will have to close and re-open a new terminal window.
+Desktop users: will have to close and re-open a new terminal window.

-Once you restart, Anaconda will be your default environment for Python and Pip.
+Desktop users: Anaconda launcher can be invoked by typing `launcher` in the terminal.

+All users: Jupytherhub isn't running by default.
+It can be invoked by typing `jupytherhub` in the terminal.

 Configuration
 =============

 After the script finishes, you'll have a few things running on their default ports.

- - RStudio: On localhost:8787 (Username and password set in the script)
+ - RStudio: On `localhost:8787` (Username and password set in the script)
- - Shiny-Server: On localhost:3838 (No username or password)
+ - Shiny-Server: On `localhost:3838` (No username or password)
  - Jupyterhub not started by default but you can fire it up with the command `jupyterhub`.
-   On localhost:8000 (Username and password are the same as those of the Ubuntu user that ran the script.)
+   On `localhost:8000` (Username and password are the same as those of the Ubuntu user that ran the script.)

 Changes in Default Behavior
 =============